MyAnalytics setup for Office 365 Administrators

 |Opt-in (This is the default setting)||

-- Licensed users will have MyAnalytics automatically enabled for them after a license is assigned to them.
-If you want your licensed users to instead have the choice to opt-in, you must change the default settings.
+- Licensed users have MyAnalytics automatically enabled for them after a license is assigned to them.

 For more information about the Exchange Online PowerShell, see Connect to Exchange Online PowerShell.